TheFauxDreamer/SoulLink/README.md

 - **Import/export** - save your progress as a file to backup or share
 - **Strict mode** - sick of poor coverage with old 1 type between both teams?
 Turn it off
 - **Shiny support** - you caught a shiny on your run?
 Totally legit?... you can show the shiny sprite variant!
-- **Mix & Match Generations** - playing a something like a Gen 3 ROM hack with pokemon from Gens 1-9?
-You can do that.
+- **Mix & Match Generations** - select any base game, with any combination of pokemon gens from 1-9
 - **Custom ROM Hack Support** - playing a completely custom ROM hack game?
 We now support fakemon, sprits, routes etc!

 ## How it works